chenlonggang/Compressed-Suffix-Array/readme.md

 #Compressed-Suffix-Array(CSA)

 ##What is it?
 	 CSA is a Succinct Data Structure(SDS), SDS can represent an object as implicitly,and in space close to information-theoretic lower bound of the object while supporting operations of the original object efficiently.
-	 CSA is implicit expression of SA(suffix-array), has the ability of fast pattern matching, and nedds little space. you can build a CSA-index for a document,and then you have mainly there operations in your hands:
+	 CSA is implicit expression of SA(suffix-array), has the ability of fast pattern matching, and nedds little space.you can build a CSA-index for a document,and then you have mainly there operations in your hands:
 	 counting: count how many a pattern occurs in the document.
 	 locating: locate all the positions where the pattern occurs.
 	 decompress: decompress a piece of the document.